markusvoelter/ProgrammingBasics/doc/chapter08_instantiation/index.md

 ![](Lambdas/currying.png)&nbsp;&nbsp;[src](http://127.0.0.1:63320/node?ref=r%3A3a1c0b08-ecea-441c-a1ee-79d5b39fbb64%28chapter08_instantiation%29%2F731163822148617106)

-Using `bind`, you specify some of the parameters of a function call (a process called currying).
+Using `bind`, you specify some of the parameters of a function call (a process called partial application).
 So what happens here is that we use the `plusValue` (which is a reference to that original `plus` function that takes two numbers and produces a third one) and bind the first argument to 5.
 This results in a new function value that now only takes _one_ argument (the first one was just bound